 Wing shooting - Waterfowl, Upland Game and Turkeys

 Avon Valley Safaris is proud to offer hunters a variety of wing shooting options.
-Popular as an exclusive hunt or combined with pursuing big game we can offer field and pond shooting for Paradise Ducks, Mallard and walk-up flush shooting of Californian Quail.
+Popular as a combined hunt with pursuing big game we can offer field and pond shooting for Paradise Ducks, Mallard and walk-up flush shooting of Californian Quail.
 Traditional turkey hunts and spot and stalk hunts are also a popular feature with Avon Valley Safaris.